Ortovoxx/BritishNationalCipherChallenge/README.md

 to bit rot and server decay.
 The official site only goes back two years, and archive.org and other sites are also incomplete.

 Stuff in this archive is copyright University of Southampton.
-If they ask me to, I will have to remove them.

 All ciphertexts and plaintexts are present, and all ciphers have been identified.